Teach Beside Me

 Popsicle Stick Bridge Instructions

-Once the base is done, glue the side trusses on standing along the edge.
+Once the base of the popsicle stick bridge is done, glue the side trusses on standing along the edge.
 I glued it and propped up some books along the side to hold them up while they dried.
+You could also use some clamps to keep them together.
 Attach the sides together along the top with another triangular pattern.

-Ours ended up pretty lopsided, but it still held together amazingly well!
+Our bridge ended up pretty lopsided, but it still held together amazingly well!
 My daughter filled in the uneven parts along the bottom with some extra sticks to keep it balanced.
+This also made it into a much stronger bridge.
 She was SO proud of her creation!

 I think this may be the STRONGEST Popsicle Stick Bridge out there!